-Is Instant Coffee the Same as Real Coffee?
+Coffee 101: Is Instant Coffee Same as Real Coffee?

-In the rest of this article, we will dive into how instant coffee and ground coffee are different and how they are similar.
-We will explain some of the factors that make him different such as taste, the way they are brewed, and their overall flavor profile.
+Let's dive into how instant coffee and ground coffee are different and how they are similar.
+We will explain some of the factors that make them different such as taste, the way they are brewed, and their overall flavor profile.

-We hope that this helps you understand a little bit about the differences between instant coffee and real coffee!
-Now, without further Ado, let's get into the rest of the article!
+We hope that this helps you understand a little bit about the differences between instant coffee and ground coffee!

 This means that the coffee brewed from instant coffee has the same coffee flavors as ground coffee, but is a powder that dissolves in hot water to turn into coffee.

 Ground coffee is a completely different way of making coffee.
-The coffee beans are roasted dried and ground down into a grainy powder the same stuff that you scoop out of the bag or tin every morning to make your cup of joe.
+The coffee beans are roasted dried and ground down into a grainy powder.

-This is ground coffee beans and is not soluble in water.
+Ground coffee is not soluble in water.
 So if you mixed hot water and coffee grounds, they would not dissolve and you would be left with a weird coffee grind sludge at the bottom of your cup.
-This does not happen with instant coffee, although there may be some residual coffee powder left in the bottom of the cup when you are done drinking.
+This does not happen with instant coffee as it will completely dissolve in your cup.

 Coffee grinds typically have a more robust flavor, fresher aroma, and a general reputation as being better than instant coffee in taste, aroma, and overall appeal.